Hafiz Razzakov: Radicalization

 Presumably in early 1997, in a mosque on Elevator Hill in Naberezhnye Chelny, Razzakov met terrorist recruiters Alexei "Abu-Bakr" Ilyin and Sherali "Abu-Kodyro" Shukurov, who told him of the "Kavkaz" training center in the village of Serzhen-Yurt in Chechnya, operated by Shamil Basayev and Ibn al-Khattab, where they taught Muslims Sharia law.
 According to investigators, Razzakov went to Serzhen-Yurt in March 1997, where he was recruited by Chechen militants and took on the name "Abdul-Akhat" and later "Hasan".

-In the following months, Razzakov, now a member of a group called Islamic Djamaat, underwent military training; studied combat tactics, explosives and mines; the practice of hostage-taking to pressure political opponents inside the country; gained theoretical and practical skills in subversion and terrorist training; and learned the teachings of Wahhabism.
+In the following months, Razzakov, now a member of a group called Islamic Djamaat, underwent military training, studying subjects such as combat tactics, explosives and mines, the practice of hostage-taking to pressure political opponents inside the country, and gained theoretical and practical skills in subversion and terrorist training; he also learned the teachings of Wahhabism.

 However, Razzakov's brother Haidar denied these claims, saying that the "Kavkaz" training center was a simple religious institution and that Hafiz had gone there to study Islamic law because there were no other such places in Russia except in Chechnya.
 However, Hafiz allegedly went missing after being supposedly being wounded in combat, despite the First Chechen War having ended and the Second not having begun yet.
 As a result, Haidar claimed that he went searching for him.